"...a time to gather stones together" - Ecclesiastes

 p.s. here's a pinterest site with lots of pix and uses for pumice of all stripe.

 Thanks for visiting.
-Not into Facebook, so this page doubles as substitute.
+Not into Facebook (tried so many times), so this page doubles as substitute.